 Wearing light clothing to bed helps reduce contaminating the down from sweat and body oils.
 These contaminants will slowly reduce the loft of your bag.
 Properly washing your bag (see below) will remove these contaminants and restore the loft to your sleeping bag.

 Washing your Sleeping Bag

 Do not dry clean your sleeping bag.
 Wash your sleeping bag in warm water, either by hand in a bathtub or in a large front loading washing machine.
 Top loading washing machines or machines with agitators can damage your sleeping bag.
 Use a detergent specifically designed for down filled products, such as Nikwax Down Wash Direct.
-Other detergents strip the natural oils found in the down and can damage your sleeping bag.
+Other detergents strip the natural oils found in the down and will permanently damage your sleeping bag.
 Rinse your sleeping bag several times, as it is important to remove all of the soap from the down before drying.
-Be careful moving a wet sleeping bag.
+Be careful when moving a wet sleeping bag.
 The weight of the water in the down can tear the baffles.